hemeshvpatel/AppleXchange/README.md

 ## Contributors
 * Created by Jason Le and Hamesh Patel as their second project at Flatiron School's Software Engineering bootcamp in Austin, with a goal of demonstrating an understanding of MVC design patterns, RESTful routes, and CRUD functions.
-* Project was created using Ruby on Rails, ActiveRecord, and basic bootstrap.
+* Project was created using Ruby on Rails, ActiveRecord, and some basic bootstrap.
+* Credits to DeviantArt user pichu90 for the profile image, and the Pokemon Wiki for the pikachu gif.